tchen01/tchen01.github.io/research/cg/cg.md

 We would like to find a related "easier" problem.
 One way to do this is to restrict the choice of values which $x$ can take.
 For instance, if we enforce that $x$ must be come from a smaller set of values, then the problem of minimizing $\|b-Ax\|$ is simpler (since there are less possibilities for $x$).
-As an extreme example, if we say that $x = cy$ for some fixed vector $y$, then this is a scalar minimization problem.
+As an extreme example, if we say that $x = \alpha y$ for some fixed vector $y$, then this is a scalar minimization problem.
 Of course, by restricting what values we choose for $x$ it is quite likely that we will not longer be able to exactly solve $Ax=b$.

 One thing we could try to do is balance the difficulty of the problems we have to solve at each step with the accuracy of the solutions they give.